Q: What is The Hundred Club of Connecticut?

 Q: How many are on the staff?

-A: The Club employs a Managing Director, an Office Accounting staff person and an Office Manager at its headquarters located at 119 Oakwood Drive, Glastonbury, Connecticut 06033.
+A: The Club employs a Managing Director, an Office Accounting/Administrative person at its headquarters located at 119 Oakwood Drive, Glastonbury, Connecticut 06033.
 Elected Officers and Directors perform their functions without compensation.

 Q: Who specifically is eligible for Club benefits?